ioa-maellak/elgg/README.md

 Translation Progress by Sections
 -----

-(Ready to push to the official ELGG repository)
+(Ready to push to the official Elgg repository)
  - [x] __Sites__
  - [x] __Sessions__
  - [x] __Errors__